 About Baum, Hedlund, Aristei & Goldman

 Baum Hedlund Aristei & Goldman is one of the more experienced aviation law firms in the world, with broad experience in a complex choice of law issues.
-For more than 46 years, Baum, Hedlund, Aristei & Goldman has successfully fought for nearly 700 victims affected by more than 250 aviation accidents, including commercial plane crashes.
+For more than 46 years, Baum, Hedlund, Aristei & Goldman has successfully fought for over 700 victims affected by more than 250 aviation accidents, including commercial plane crashes.
 The firm’s aviation attorneys have handled over 200 cases involving Boeing aircraft and 12 crashes against foreign airlines, including Ethiopian Airlines.
 The firm also sued Boeing on behalf of 17 passengers injured in the crash of Asiana Flight OZ214 on July 6, 2013 at San Francisco International Airport.
 Our team was appointed to the ad hoc leadership committee for the Asiana crash and served appointments to Plaintiffs’ Steering Committees for 12 other airline accidents since 1989.
 With more than $4 billion in verdicts and settlements obtained on behalf of clients across all areas of practice, the firm has earned a reputation for championing the rights of victims and holding negligent companies responsible for the damage they cause.